 A study of reasoning and argumentation, introducing formal symbol systems, including propositional and predicate logic, with attention to informal logic and fallacies.

 A topical introduction to moral philosophy, considering both historical and contemporary developments.
 Topics include human nature, standards of morality, obligation and rights, justice, responsibility and freedom, character and action.

-A study of attempts to bring rational justification and clarification to religious beliefs and practice, focusing primarily on the concepts of Christian theology.
-Topics may include: the existence and attributes of God, faith and reason, death and immortality, miracles and revelation, the problem of evil, and religious pluralism.
+This course introduces students to philosophy of religion.
+It attempts to bring rational justification and clarification to religious beliefs and practice.
+This course will explore the traditional approaches as developed in the Christian and Islamic traditions as well as the global critical approaches suggested by current scholarship.
+Topics may include: the existence and nature of ultimate reality, the existence and attributes of God, faith and reason, death and immortality, miracles and revelation, religious experience, the problem of evil, the purpose of religious practice and rituals, the difficulties of defining religion, the question of religious morality, and religious pluralism.
 (Same as REL 230)

 A study of the philosophical response to the environmental crisis.
 The course begins with a survey of environmental problems and a brief history of the environmental movement.
 It then examines various philosophical attempts to reevaluate human attitudes and responsibilities toward the nonhuman environment.

 An introducation to major social and political theories with focus on such concepts as obligation, law, authority, freedom, rights, justice, individual, community, ideology, and oppression.

 An examination of the development of philosophy among the Greek speaking peoples and the civilizations they influenced.
 Primary focus will be on the thought of Plato and Aristotle as the major founders of western philosophical thought, with a brief review of subsequent developments in Hellenistic and Roman philosophy.